RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK7205-5205/Quickstart/README.md

 at+set_config=lora:apps_key:XXXX
 ```

 5. Finally, execute the join command.
 After a successful join, the sensor data will be automatically sent in a programmed interval.
 If you do not see any transmissions, you can set the [time interval via AT command](/Product-Categories/WisTrio/RAK7205-5205/Quickstart/#configuration-of-gps-and-sensor-data).
-Also, if you are working indoor on your first setup, you will not see the GPS coordinates on the payload.
+Also, if you are working indoors on your first setup, you will not see the GPS coordinates on the payload.
 The GPS needs to be fixed first.

 ```
 at+join